laminlabs/lamin-blog/docs/vitessce.md

 ## Example & guides

-You'll find a simple guide for visualizing an `AnnData` at [docs.lamin.ai/vitessce](https://docs.lamin.ai/vitessce).
-You'll find a simple guide for the spatial formats `SpatialData`, `OME-ZARR` and `OME-TIFF` at [docs.lamin.ai/vitessce](https://docs.lamin.ai/vitessce)
+You'll find a simple guide for visualizing an `AnnData` at [docs.lamin.ai/vitessce](https://docs.lamin.ai/vitessce), as well as guides for the spatial formats `SpatialData`, `OME-ZARR` and `OME-TIFF`.

-In this [rich example notebook](https://lamin.ai/vitessce/examples/transform/3ixi4FetqaJk0000), you find a complex example for a `SpatialData` object that includes visualizing individual Spatial Elements using alternative formats, all tracked & managed with LaminDB.
+In this [rich example notebook](https://lamin.ai/vitessce/examples/transform/3ixi4FetqaJk0000), you'll find a complex example for a `SpatialData` object that includes visualizing individual Spatial Elements using alternative formats, all tracked & managed with LaminDB.

 ## Author contributions